ultimate271/notes/достоевский/possessed/possessed01.01.03.Constance Garrett.md

 of "summer cholera" were, in some cases, the regular consequence of his nervous agitations and were an interesting peculiarity of his physical constitution.

+## Varvara's propensity to think of Stepan as a son
 No doubt Varvara Petrovna did very often hate him.
 But there was one thing he had not discerned up to the end: that was that he had become for her a son, her creation, even, one may say, her invention; he had become flesh of her flesh,